 He is married to Malgorzata (Gosia) Wroblewska-Nuwer.
 He has two grown sons and two grandchildren.
 Gosia has one grown daughter, a Ph.D. in biology from Cambridge.

 The couple lives in Indiana and Warsaw, Poland–with frequent visits to their Alaska properties in Tok and Alexander Creek, AK.

 Charitable work: He contributes regularly to the Buffalo State College Hank Nuwer Collection and BSC Hazing Collection under BSC archivist Daniel DiLandro

 A founding board member of HazingPrevention.org, he contributes to its annual Hank Nuwer antihazing hero awards.
-Hank contributes to the Hank Nuwer Antihazing Hero Awards for HazingPrevention.org
+HazingPrevention.org

-His interests include travel with his wife Malgorzata, collecting authors on international stamps, flyfishing, riding horses, reading (of course), and trying to regain his former proficiency in Latin.
+His interests include travel with his wife Malgorzata, collecting tropical fish and authors on international stamps, flyfishing, riding horses, and reading (of course).